Future of Digital Marketing in India

-The digital marketer needs to improve and increase the conversion ratio at each phase of the promoting and marketing channel.
-Tools like Crazy Egg’s Heat Map and Optimizely split testing are used to convert visitors into leads and finally paying customers.
+The digital marketer needs to improve and increase the conversion ratio at each phase of the promotion and marketing channel.
+Tools like Crazy Egg’s Heat Map and Optimizely split testing are used to convert visitors into leads and finally pay customers.

 Data and Analytics

-Data collection and analysis gives greater insights into the effectiveness of your marketing efforts.
+Data collection and analysis give greater insights into the effectiveness of your marketing efforts.
 The actionable insights help you make more informed decisions based on your customer’s life, actions, preferences, and desires.